Cocodog2014/thor/START.md

 - **Frontend**: http://localhost:5173 (or 5174 if 5173 is busy)
 - **Backend API**: http://127.0.0.1:8000/api/
 - **Admin Panel**: http://127.0.0.1:8000/admin/ (admin/Coco1464#)
+- **Cloudflared Control (Admin)**: http://127.0.0.1:8000/admin/cloudflared/ (dev-only)

+## 🔧 Troubleshooting
+- ModuleNotFoundError: redis
+  - You’re likely using the wrong Python (a local venv).
+Run `conda activate <your env>`; then `where python` should NOT point to `A:\Thor\thor-backend\venv`.
+Re-run `python -m pip install -r requirements.txt` inside that conda env.
+- Postgres connection refused
+  - Ensure the container is running: `docker ps`; confirm the mapped port (default host port 5432).
+If you used a different host port, set `DB_PORT` in `A:\Thor\thor-backend\.env`.
+- Cloudflared is on at boot but you don’t want it running
+  - In an elevated PowerShell: `Set-Service cloudflared -StartupType Manual; Stop-Service cloudflared`.
+See CloudFlare.md for the admin toggle and auto-recovery.

 That's it! ⚡